-The one-count indictment named Hakim Malik Ali, 50, as the sole defendant.
+The one-count indictment named Jose I. Aquino, 31, as the sole defendant.

-According to the indictment presented to the court, on October 19, 2010, Ali was in possession of a cell phone.
+According to the indictment presented to the court, on or about June 14, 2014, Aquino was in possession of contraband, namely a cell phone.

-The law provides for a maximum total sentence of six months in prison, a fine of $5,000, or both.
+The law provides for a maximum total sentence of one year in prison, a fine of $100,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.
-The sentence Mr. Ali receives must be consecutive to that which he is presently serving.

 Assistant United States Attorney Christian A. Trabold is prosecuting this case on behalf of the government.